People who experience problems with alcohol and other drugs may also experience mental health issues. This is called 'dual diagnosis’.

 The rate of mental health problems in people with alcohol and other drug problems is higher than that in the general community.
 This includes increased instances of anxiety and depression.

 In many cases, it is hard to tell which problem came first.
-Perhaps the mental illness prompted the person to abuse drugs, or else their drug problem pre-dated their mental illness.
+Perhaps the mental illness prompted the person to misuse drugs, or else the drug problem pre-dated the mental illness.
 The substance use could also worsen the symptoms of the person’s mental illness – for example, smoking marijuana can trigger a psychotic episode in some people.

-A recognised problem is that many services for substance abuse and mental illness don’t overlap, which means that the person with dual diagnosis is managed through separate systems.
-This can make diagnosis and treatment more difficult.
-Victoria’s specialist mental health and drug and alcohol services are now working together, developing partnerships for the provision of integrated treatment and care of people with dual diagnoses.
+Unfortunately, many services for mental health issues and alcohol and other drug issues don’t overlap, which means that healthcare for the person with dual diagnosis is managed through separate systems.
+This can make diagnosis and treatment difficult.

-The realisation that mental illness and substance abuse can be linked is quite recent, so research is scant.
+The realisation that substance misuse and mental illness can be linked is quite recent, so research is scant.
 Estimates on the scale of dual diagnosis in Australia vary, but include: